apache/spark/docs/configuration.md

   <td>spark.speculation.interval</td>
   <td>100</td>
   <td>
-    How often Spark will check for tasks to speculate, in seconds.
+    How often Spark will check for tasks to speculate, in milliseconds.
   </td>
 </tr>
 <tr>